Each day will feature around 3 hours of programming, divided into 2 sessions, beginning at 1 pm EDT

-Shawn Grenke, Alison Clark & Choral Scholars – Eglinton St. George’s United Church, Toronto – St. Paul’s United Church, Dundas
+Shawn Grenke, Alison Clark & Choral Scholars and Colleagues of Eglinton St. George’s United Church, Toronto – St. Paul’s United Church, Dundas

-Composers are invited to submit anthems for any level of choir, either unpublished or self-published.
-Pieces will be selected from your submissions by Shawn Grenke and Alison Clark, both very experienced musicians.
-The selected pieces will be performed during this session.
-For more details, please visit the Get Involved page.
+Composers were invited to submit anthems for any level of choir, either unpublished or self-published.
+Pieces were selected by Shawn Grenke and Alison Clark, both very experienced musicians.
+The programme will comprise performances by the choral scholars as well as recordings of other recently-composed pieces.

 Prelude, Fugue & Toccata on “Go to Sleep, Baby” – Philip Forde (world premiere)

 St. Joseph’s Church houses a large two-manual Casavant in a very good acoustic.
-Norman Reintamm will premiere a work by Philip Forde, his colleague in Barbados, and perform a Chorale by John Selleck, a modern Canadian composer.
+Norman Reintamm will perform a Chorale by John Selleck, a modern Canadian composer, and premiere a work by Philip Forde, his colleague in Barbados.

 David Simon has won improvisation competitions and is a creative and disciplined player.
 He will present ideas on phrasing and structure during improvisation.